Overview of the Alexander Technique

 Jill Geiger, AmSAT, STAT

-certified teacher of the Alexander Technique
+teaching the Alexander Technique since 1990

 Newton, MA